 I am thinking most teachers of upper level high school math have at least started to wrap their minds around the profound shift we toward which we are being led by the CCSS and the standardized tests that are also moving in that direction.
 I am hoping colleges are, likewise, recognizing and expecting those shifts in our students.
 But I sense the specifics are often fuzzy as evidenced by the continued Twitter discussions of which procedures are faster and easier to execute.
 The progressions docs (page 7) should have clued us in immediately that it was time to say farewell to synthetic division ; but for some reason the word hasn’t gotten around to everyone yet.

-I have replaced memorized formulas for factoring sums and differences of cubes with long division, but there are at least two methods of long division that are left to discuss.
+I have replaced memorized formulas for factoring sums and differences of cubes with long division, but there are at least two connections of long division that are left to discuss.

 - We can connect long division of polynomials with long division with integers